ParasSharma7/Alexa-BackUp/README.md

 ## GUI
 1. Create a IAM account.
 For help, refer to [this document](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).

 2. Get your Access Key, Secret Access Key and Bucket Name.
-The Bucket name will come from your AWS s3 account, and AWS Access Key and Secret Key from your AWS IAM.
+The Bucket name will be from your AWS s3 account, and AWS Access Key and Secret Key will be from your AWS IAM.

 3. Run backup.py .

-4. Fill the ID (IAM access key), Access Key (IAM secret key) and Bucket Name with them respectively.
+4. Fill the ID, Access Key and Bucket Name fields with the above respectively.

 5. Say to Alexa, `"Back me up"`.